 The efforts of the three wouldn’t have been possible without the resources and support of the crisis aid organization Relief Angels.
-In particular, of a woman named Valerie O’Dai, who is both the executive director of Relief Angels, and the coordinator behind much of the relief efforts happening in Oregon.
+In particular, of a woman named Valerie O’Dai, who is both the executive director of Relief Angels and the coordinator behind much of the relief efforts happening in Oregon.

-“I was informed that she [Fangrow]… had decided to open up the community center, and create a respite space for all of the volunteers as well as all of the evacuees,” O’Dai said.
+“I was informed that [Fangrow] … had decided to open up the community center, and create a respite space for all of the volunteers as well as all of the evacuees,” O’Dai said.
 “When I saw that I said, you know what, I can help her, and I can make her more efficient, and so I reached out.
 Since then, we have a very good network rolling with everybody involved.”

 O’Dai and the Relief Angels have been pivotal in organizing the relief efforts amid the evolving Bootleg Fire.
 According to her, relief efforts are being bogged down by several factors, the primary and most important, being distance.
 Some of these evacuees are located one or two hours from the nearest town.
 Some of them are on dirt roads.
 And when the evacuation orders came in, some fled East without knowing that most of the relief effort was centered West.

 “They went the opposite direction.
 They went East.
-And the resource centers are all already 45 minutes west of the fire to begin with.
-So, when they’re evacuating on the east side going even further east, they are just too far away.
+And the resource centers are all already 45 minutes West of the fire to begin with.
+So, when they’re evacuating on the east side going even further East, they are just too far away.
 They just cannot facilitate getting over here.”

 Fuel shortages in the area mean travel distance becomes less of a nuisance and more of an insurmountable obstacle, as people look for food and shelter after losing their homes.